 Do you ever feel like the exercise you do to make your body healthy just winds up making your skin break out and look bad?
 Us too!
 You might feel like it’s a no-win situation, but you’re wrong.
 And to prove so, we chatted with Celeste Hilling, CEO of Skin Authority, one of my favorite skin care lines.

 Celeste’s skin always looks amazing, and you can tell by those arms that she takes time to work out even though she’s busy running a hugely successful skin care line.
 Read pre-workout routine tips below.

 Here are some of Celeste’s skin care tips, pre, and post-workout.

 Outdoor Workout: Your skin care prep depends on your workout.
 If you’ll be running or sweating outdoors in a dry climate, apply a topical Vitamin C under your sunscreen.
 Vitamin C is a co-factor in the production of collagen for firmer, tighter skin.
 It also boosts UV absorption when worn under sunscreen.
 You’ll want to add plenty of moisture to make up for the hydration you will lose by sweating.
-Look for multi-purpose moisturizing sunscreens, natural facial oils and wear a lip balm.
-Keep sunglasses on so you don’t squint.
+Look for multi-purpose moisturizing sunscreens, natural facial oils, and consider checking out Essential Skin Food review for more product suggestions.
+Don’t forget to wear a lip balm and keep sunglasses on so you don’t squint.